Pages

 3.2 Gas Usage

-Figure 5: Gas use in therms in months where it is likely that the furnace is off.
+Figure 5: Gas use in therms in months when it is likely that the furnace is off.

 3.2.1 Findings for gas use